 - Depending on the Writer: Rockerduck has sometimes helped Scrooge to foil the Beagle Boys for no other reason than that he can't stand thieves, but at other times has allied with them against Scrooge, acting almost like a thief himself.

 - Many comics have him as distinctly not villainous, just competitive.
 In fact, Rockerduck was in no way portrayed as a villain in his only Carl Barks story.

 - A Running Gag in the European comics is to have Scrooge and Rockerduck get into a fight, Big Ball of Violence and all, only for them to complain that they're just settling their differences when they're pulled apart.
 Compare this with the occasional fights Scrooge has with Glomgold where it's clearly apparent that both sides loathe each other.

-- Even Evil Has Standards: He does have his moral standards — it depends on the story what he actually is willing to do (some stories have him gleefully perform sabotage, kidnappings and even outright theft, while others have him a more honest businessman), though unlike Glomgold, he is never portrayed as willing to stoop to murder.
+- Even Evil Has Standards: He does have his moral standards, what he actually is willing to do typically depends on the story, as some stories have him gleefully perform sabotage, kidnappings and even outright theft.
+While others have him a far more honest businessman than even Scrooge himself.
+But unlike Glomgold, he is never portrayed as willing to stoop to murder.

 Glomgold: Which is why you'll remain a loser.